bwiedmann/BIGTREETECH-SKR-mini-E3/README.md

  ## History

  - 18-21th of May - Added BTT SKR Mini E3 v2.0 motherboard firmware and related open source materials.
+ - 17.03.2021 - Added Configs for Ender 3 Pro with SKR 1.2 / 2.0 Mainboards with BLTouch and MicroSwiss direct drive extruder.